 The Companies House annual company accounts (UK) are a set of UK company financial statements.
 As part of UK statutory reporting, every UK limited company will prepare and file year-end accounts on an annual basis.
 A contractor company’s financial accounts are effectively an annual summary of its finances.
 Therefore, every year, one of the director’s responsibilities for a UK contracting company is to file annual accounts (Companies House).
 A second task is to file accounts and a company tax return with HM Revenue & Customs (HMRC).
 Some UK contractors who are good at accounting may file their contractor accounts themselves.
 However, many will use a company annual accounts service, in the form of a UK contractor specialist accountant.
-If you don’t have one yet, it may be time to look for an accountant who will file annual accounts (limited company) as part of their service.
+If you don’t have one yet, it may be time to look for an accountant who’ll file annual accounts (limited company) as part of their service.

 In this guide on UK company end of year accounts thoughts, we’ll look at accounts for limited companies.
 We’ll find out what’s the process when we prepare annual accounts of a company.
 What’s more, we’ll focus in particular on small UK limited companies, as contractors work through these to provide their services.
 Indeed, we’ll investigate the Companies House accounts which contractors need to submit once per year.
 Further, we’ll take a look at the pages in a set of accounts and see what information we include in limited company financial statements.
 Therefore, in this guide, we’ll look at a contractor’s accounts in detail.
 Also, we’ll discover how to file your accounts with the UK’s authorities.